 Like other students, the students in the International Business Program must obtain 60 ECTS points in order to win credit for the academic year, although the points need not be evenly spread over the two terms.
 Students on the program may also take part in courses taught in Polish and in classes in other languages taught at other universities with a link arrangement.
 It is planned to win international accreditation for this course.

 The IBP Program graduates have to be prepared to function in an international environment.
 Therefore they acquired specific, advanced knowledge and skills.
 They should possess them in the following disciplines:

 - international finance (financial markets, international corporate finance, international banking),

 - international marketing and market research,

 - international economics,

-Additionally, each alumni should have an international experience - study or/and work abroad.
+Additionally, each alumnus should have an international experience - study or/and work abroad.

 IBP graduates should have very good communication skills.
 They should communicate in at least three languages (original and two foreign).

-Every conditions mentioned above give them a possibility to work in an international environment.
+Every condition mentioned above give them a possibility to work in an international environment.

 They can work for: